Joanna KeelMay 22, 2024

 But what exactly are they looking for?

-According to SHRM, 46% of surveyed job seekers were looking for a new role because they didn’t feel connected to their company’s purpose, and over 50% cited better compensation and benefits along with better work-life balance as the top reasons they’re leaving their current job.
-Another survey found that 70% of employees left due to lack of career development opportunities.
+According to SHRM, were looking for a new role because they didn’t feel connected to their company’s purpose, and over 50% cited better compensation and benefits along with better work-life balance as the top reasons they’re leaving their current job.
+Another survey found that left due to lack of career development opportunities.

 To stand out among the competition, employers need to shift their focus towards creating an experience that meets the heightened expectations of candidates — and clearly communicates the value of joining their organization.